|

 ancient civilizations, such as Phoenicians, Etruscans, Greeks and Romans, from where they were made to where there was demand.

 The Greeks produced many beautiful designs of liquid containers.
-One form in particular, the amphora, was designed and constantly refined
+One form in particular, the amphora, was designed and constantly

-Classical world.
+throughout the Classical world.

-We believe that the amphora encapsulates many themes, which are at the heart of our enterprise and our passion for wine; it is about
+We believe that the amphora encapsulates many themes, which are at the heart of our enterprise and our passion for

-containing, conserving and transporting the valuable liquid; it emphasises the ancient heritage of wine and its cultural consequences; it represents a beautiful and functional set of forms and
+wine; it is about containing, conserving and transporting the valuable liquid; it emphasises the ancient heritage of wine and its cultural consequences; it represents a beautiful and

-shapes in its own right; and it implies travelling and the voyage from source to the point of consumption.
+functional set of forms and shapes in its own right; and it implies travelling and the voyage from source to the point of consumption.

 |